 On April 15, 2015, Bark learned that the Ninth Circuit Court of Appeals found in favor of the Forest Service in the lawsuit.
 Their opinion was very short and shallow, and did little more than recapitulate the Forest Service’s arguments.
 While disappointing, it points to the need for more education and organizing around the myth of “restoration” logging to create the climate where litigation can succeed.

-The Forest Service initiated planning for the Jazz Timber Sale in 2011, with a proposal to log about 2,000 acres spread throughout 30 square miles of the Collawash River watershed.
+Background: The Forest Service initiated planning for the Jazz Timber Sale in 2011, with a proposal to log about 2,000 acres spread throughout 30 square miles of the Collawash River watershed.
 The Collawash is a tributary to the Clackamas River and is host to the last wild late run of winter coho salmon, making it key spot for the survival of this species.
-The Collawash is also considered the most geologically unstable area in all of Mt.
-Hood National Forest, having experienced seven landslides in a single year alone.
+The Collawash is also considered the most geologically-unstable area in all of Mt.
+Hood National Forest, located on a geological formation known as an earthflow.
+Earthflows are described by the Forest Service as slow moving glaciers of soil.
 Logging loosens soil and increases sediment runoff into streams and rivers, and Bark is concerned these impacts would be magnified on this unstable landscape, and would negatively impact water health and salmon habitat.

-The Jazz Timber Sale is being billed as restoration, yet would allocate time and money to re-build 12 miles of old roads that have been either been actively decommissioned by the Forest Service or are naturally reincorporating into the landscape, and would construct 0.4 miles of new road.
+The Jazz Timber Sale is being billed as restoration, yet would allocate time and money to re-build 11 miles of old roads that have been either been actively decommissioned by the Forest Service or are naturally reincorporating into the landscape.
 Additionally, the large size and vast span of Jazz makes it very difficult for the public, let alone the Forest Service, to accurately gauge the environmental effects.
 Nonetheless, Bark groundtruthers have spent more than 600 hours to survey all proposed Jazz units.